 What Are the Dallas County Justice of the Peace Courts?

 The lawsuit notice you received should tell you which Justice Court in Dallas County is handling your case.
-Dallas County has 10 Justice of the Peace Courts in five precincts.
-Each court has a Justice of the Peace or judge that presides over cases.
+Dallas County has 10 Justice of the Peace Courts in five precincts, and Dallas County publishes court-by-court precinct information online.
+See Dallas County Justice of the Peace Courts, Precinct Information.

 What Is the Limit for Debt Claims in Justice of the Peace Court in Dallas?